OpenIndiana/oi-docs/docs/contrib/getting-started.md

 At this point someone with commit rights to the upstream repository will examine your changes.
 If no corrections are required, your changes will be accepted and merged into the upstream repository.

-Upon commit, travis-ci will automatically deploy the changes to GitHub pages.
+Upon commit, the content reviewer will manually publish your changes to GitHub pages.
+In the future, publishing will be fully automated using Travis-CI.